 Academic Success Center

 The Academic Success Center (Dean of Students Office) offers individualized and group-facilitated experiences through course-specific and general academic assistance such as Academic Coaching, Supplemental Instruction, and Tutoring Services.
 All programs and services help students learn and become independent, self-directed, and self-regulated learners.
-They also provide a number of online resources on targeted topics such as study skills, time management, goal setting, and test anxiety.
+They also provide online resources on study skills, time management, goal setting, and test anxiety.
 Visit the Academic Success Center website, call 515-294-6624, or email email@example.com.

 Writing and Media Center

 The Writing and Media Center (Dean of Students Office) helps students become more assertive, more confident communicators through individualized assistance to undergraduate and graduate students working on any form of written, oral, visual, or electronic communication.
 Visit the Writing and Media Center website or call Call 515-294-8899.